WWE Royal Rumble lineup: The updated match lineup and entrants lists for the Royal Rumble matches - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Royal Rumble event that will be held on Saturday, January 28 in San Antonio, Texas at the Alamodome.

--Men’s Royal Rumble match (Entrants: Kofi Kingston, Ricochet, Austin Theory, Seth Rollins, Bobby Lashley, Santos Escobar, Baron Corbin, Rey Mysterio, Gunther, 21 wrestlers TBA)
+-Men’s Royal Rumble match (Entrants: Cody Rhodes, Kofi Kingston, Ricochet, Bobby Lashley, Seth Rollins, Austin Theory, Baron Corbin, Santos Escobar, Rey Mysterio, 21 wrestlers TBA)

 -Women’s Royal Rumble match (Entrants: Liv Morgan, Rhea Ripley, Candice LeRae, Raquel Rodriguez, 26 TBA)